-Under the Sales Article, the terms of the acceptance must match the terms of the offer or no contract is formed (i.e., the mirror image rule).
+Under the sales article, the terms of the acceptance must match the terms of the offer or no contract is formed (i.e., the minor image rule).
+True or False?

 False.
-The Sales Articles does not follow the common law mirror image rule.
+The sales article does not follow the common law mirror image rule.
 If the terms of the acceptance do not match the terms of the offer, the terms of the offer control, except in a contract between merchants.
 In a contract between merchants, the terms of the acceptance usually control unless the offeror objects or the changes are material.

 Output and requirement contracts do not state an exact quantity of goods.
 When are such contracts enforceable?

 Although the exact quantity is unknown, output and requirement contracts are enforceable if the amounts are reasonable with respect to normally expected amounts.